gokseldemir/SitRep/README.md

 This project uses R Markdown to generate a word document that includes various toxic drug overdose related information, graphs etc.

 To produce this reports, one simply needs to 'knit' 02_report_draft_2, and the script will call other scripts and generate a word document.
 It is the same document in the above link.
+Therefore, it automates a demanding process which used to take up to two weeks every month.

 In sum, this project;